Healthdirect Free Australian health advice you can count on.

 Medicines and driving

 Some medicines have side effects that can affect your ability to drive safely.
-Like drink driving, it is illegal to drive under the influence of drugs, whether they are legal or illegal.
+It's illegal to drive under the influence of drugs.
+This means all drugs, whether they are:

 Some common side effects of medicines that can affect your driving include: